Easy Apricot Chicken Recipe

 top view of apricot chicken recipe in a skillet garnished by green onions

-It’s pan fried without all the fat!
-The chicken is tossed in flour and cornstarch for maximum crispiness then cooked in a nonstick skillet which requires minimal oil.
+• Crispy without the grease: Lightly breaded chicken is pan-fried in a nonstick skillet with minimal oil for that golden, crispy finish.
 Patrick said I should make chicken like this every night!

 up closer of a scoop of apricot chicken recipe in a skillet showing how sticky the sauce is